NirmaySriharsha/Siete-y-Medio/README.md

 10. 23rd April- Finished up coding the corner cases.
 There seems to be certain problems where the computers hands aren't being randomized but mine are.

+11. 24th April- Started a new "Experimental" branch to try and fix a few of the last errors of the project.
+This current edit to the readme is being done on the master branch however.
+This means that the following merge will be a THREE WAY MERGE (also a non fast forward merge).
+With this, the gitignore files and the .vs files that I stopped tracking, I should be eligible for the partial credit.